NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

    * ``list``: stop after generating and/or reading the kernel list.
-     If the Kernel List has not been provided (via the ``-k --kerlist`` argument), the release plan will be generated.
+     If the Kernel List has not been provided (via the ``-k --kerlist`` argument), a release plan will be generated.

    * ``staging``: stop after generating the archive increment products.
      The product list file is described in